yzabeliesa/clique/readme.md

 `Jeric you asshole - you did it again, JS and SASS are just interpreted, why make us use Grunt`

+Grunt is a configurable automation tool, so I chose this out of scalability reasons.
+For example, executing one `grunt` command in this setup will:
+- put modernizr.js and all custom js in scripts_header.js
+- put all jquery.js, foundation.js and fastclick.js (vendor js; don't know exactly how we can use these but they are recommended) in scripts_footer.js
+- minify all CSS / JS and put them in the right public folder

-Grunt is an extendable automation tool, so I chose this out of scalability reasons (for example, all CSS / JS output from `grunt` will already be minified from this setup).
-If you find it too much a hassle, just tell me so I can remove all dependencies, or just move the assets manually (I'm not supposed to be front-end anyway haha).
+If you find it too much of a hassle, just tell me so I can remove all dependencies, or you may just move the assets manually (I'm not supposed to be front-end anyway haha).

 ## Random Questions